Tiny treats full of flavour!

 Whipped Chocolate Ganache (Frosting)

-12 ounces dark chocolate, chopped into small pieces
+- 12 ounces (340 grams) dark chocolate, chopped into small pieces

 - Place chocolate pieces in a large, microwave safe bowl.